For Teachers & Leadership

 Assessment and Grading

 What is the purpose of education?
 What is the difference between grades and assessments?
+How might assessment be aligned to the intellectual virtues?
 How does a teacher “grade” work in a classical liberal arts classroom?
 Teachers will explore how to assess student learning and mastery of content beyond conventional worksheets, written quizzes, and tests.
 Consideration will be given to objective and subjective as well as formative and summative assessments.
 Several alternative methods of obtaining valuable data for the teacher and for school records will be shared.
-Teachers will learn how to modify and improve existing assessment tools, design more valid and engaging assessments, and build their own rubrics.
+Teachers will learn how to modify and improve existing assessment tools, design more reliable and engaging assessments, and build their own rubrics.

 Classical Teaching: The Trivium & the Modes of Learning